Our best beginners running tips

 They will provide you with safety tips, training advice, run structure and a helping hand when you find the going tough.

 You could join one of our own courses, which are designed to get you from zero-5K in eight weeks, with qualified run leaders, lots of advice and some goodies.

 Info on our upcoming beginners courses are on our Run With Us page.

 Don’t go too fast or too far, too soon

-If you join a running club this shouldn’t be a problem, as you should be receiving some good advice, but if you’re going alone things can go wrong.
+If you join a running club or course this shouldn’t be a problem, as you should be receiving some good advice, but if you’re going it alone things can go wrong.

 This is especially applicable when you’re returning to running after a break or injury.
 The tendency is to try to get back to what you were used to far too quickly.

 If you really are a beginner that has never run before.
 Depending on your fitness level, you may find you either can’t get past a few minutes, don’t worry that’s quite normal.
 Or you’re so keen that you step out of their front door and run three miles.
 The next three or four days you’re are a broken human being!

 The reality nowadays, with increased levels of sitting in everyday life, is that a lot of beginners should progress through a walk/run program, for example the NHS Couch to 5k program before jumping straight into running.